Environmental Product Declaration

 An Environmental Product Declaration (EPD) is a form of environmental declaration that quantifies environmental information about the life cycle of a product.
 This can enable comparisons between products fulfilling the same function.
 The methodology to produce an EPD is based on product life cycle assessment (LCA), following the ISO 14040 series of international standards, and must be verified by an independent third-party before publication.

-Companies may produce EPDs in order to communicate the environmental impact of their products or services, differentiate their products on the market and demonstrate a commitment to limiting environmental impacts.
+Companies may produce EPDs to communicate the environmental impact of their products or services, differentiate their products on the market, and demonstrate a commitment to limiting environmental impacts.
 EPDs are a transparency tool and do not certify whether a product can be considered environmentally friendly or not.
-They are primarily intended to facilitate business-to-business transactions, although may also benefit environmentally motivated retail consumers when choosing goods or services.
+They are primarily intended to facilitate business-to-business transactions, although they may also benefit environmentally motivated retail consumers when choosing goods or services.

 Content

-The content of an EPD is dependent on the category of the product under study, and the methodology, called the product category rules (PCR), used.
+The content of an EPD is dependent on the category of the product under study and the methodology, called the product category rules (PCR), used.
 Typically, an EPD will contain a brief overview of the company, product and production methods, and environmental impact data for the product.
-Text and illustrations are intended to be easily understood and the environmental impact information can be found in one or two tables.
+Text and illustrations are intended to be easily understood, and the environmental impact information can be found in one or two tables.
 Input data, LCA calculations and any commercially-sensitive information are included in a background report, which is reviewed by the third-party verifier but not typically published.

 Some manufacturers include additional information about innovative production processes.
-For example, a 38 page EPD for a pasta product contains sections on the brand and product, environmental performance calculations, information on sustainable wheat cultivation, milling, packaging production, pasta production, distribution, cooking, packaging end-of-life, and summary tables for environmental impact in different markets.
+For example, a 38-page EPD for a pasta product contains sections on the brand and product, environmental performance calculations, information on sustainable wheat cultivation, milling, packaging production, pasta production, distribution, cooking, packaging end-of-life, and summary tables for environmental impact in different markets.